 It should be noted that the estimations of LOOP frequency in Section 2 include the number of consequential LOOP events in the calculation.
 This presents a potential double-counting issue if a PRA model contains the top event of consequential loss of offsite power in the transient event trees.
-While CLOOP events (three from 1997-2018) contribute less than 5% of the total critical operation LOOP events (57 from 1997-2018), the contributions may be more significant for some LOOP categories.
-For example, two out of six plant-centered LOOP events from 1997-2018 are CLOOPs.
+While CLOOP events (two from 1997-2019) contribute less than 4% of the total critical operation LOOP events (58 from 1997-2019), the contributions may be more significant for some LOOP categories.
+For example, three out of seven plant-centered LOOP events from 1997-2019 are CLOOPs.

-Error!
-Reference source not found.3 presents adjusted industry average critical operation LOOP frequencies, both the gamma distribution and MLE values, after consequential LOOP events are excluded from the estimations.
-The adjusted mean value of plant-centered LOOP (LOOP-PC) frequency is 1.73E-3/rcry, nearly 50% reduction from 3.21E-3/rcry before the adjusting.
-The adjusted switchyard-centered LOOP (LOOP-SC) frequency is 9.12E-3/rcry, a 5% reduction from 9.62E-3/rcry.
-There is no change on grid-related or weather-related LOOP frequency.
-The overall critical operation LOOP frequency is 2.64E-2/rcry after the adjusting, a 7% reduction from 2.84E-2/rcry.
+Table 13 presents adjusted industry-average critical operation LOOP frequencies, both the gamma distribution and MLE values, after consequential LOOP events are excluded from the estimations.
+The adjusted gamma mean value of plant-centered LOOP (LOOP-PC) frequency is 3.07.13E-3/rcry, a 13% reduction from 3.54E-3/rcry (see Table 2) before the adjusting.
+The adjusted switchyard-centered LOOP (LOOP-SC) frequency is 8.73E-3/rcry, a 5% reduction from 9.2E-3/rcry.
+There is a negligible difference in grid-related (LOOP-GR) and none for weather-related LOOP frequency.
+The overall critical operation LOOP frequency is 2.67E-2/rcry after the adjustment, a 3% reduction from 2.76E-2/rcry.

-10 NUREG-1784 does not exclude the LOOP-caused reactor trips from the CLOOP conditional probability estimations.
+&lt;sup>10 NUREG-1784 does not exclude the LOOP-caused reactor trips from the CLOOP conditional probability estimations.
 Also, the estimation uses n(CLOOPs)/n(RTs) instead of Bayesian update.

 Table 13.
-Adjusted industry average critical operation LOOP frequencies after excluding consequential LOOP events (1997-2018).
+Adjusted industry-average critical operation LOOP frequencies after excluding consequential LOOP events (1997-2019).